Gauri Ma: Educational ideas

-Education for Gauri Ma was a national duty.
-She taught that if the training of women is neglected, the whole nation suffers.
+Gauri Ma thought getting an education was a national duty.
+She taught that if the training of women was neglected, the whole nation would suffer.
 A mother's intelligence, love and insight nurture the child.
-The Saradeswari Ashram, therefore, pursued programs of education that strived for the regeneration of womankind.
+The Saradeswari Ashram, therefore, pursued programs of education that strove for the regeneration of womankind.

 Gauri Ma carefully selected teachers for the ashram who lived ideal lives of simplicity and purity, of high thinking, and who dedicated themselves to the cause of women.
 The Saradeswari Ashram had four purposes: to promote education among women in accordance with the ideals of Hinduism and society; to organize women to serve as workers for the Ashram; to provide shelter to girls and widows belonging to respectable families who were in indigent circumstances; and to support women in their efforts to live decent and virtuous lives.